giulianasperotto/ai-product-strategy/03-the-margin/cost-curve.md

 A flat-commission marketplace (15% per booking) with no AI differentiation.
 Revenue scales only with transaction volume; instructor profiles are static and manually filled, contributing to the 8% browse-to-booking conversion rate and 61% zero-review instructor rate identified in the Module 1 diagnostic.

 **After (AI-enabled):**
-AI profile generation is bundled into the base plan (Filler) to lift conversion at near-zero cost (<$0.01/user/month).
-A premium tier introduces a reduced commission rate (8%) plus a paid scheduling agent (Killer), creating a retention lever for high-volume instructors who have the strongest incentive to leak transactions off-platform.
+Two AI features now shape the business: profile generation (Filler), bundled free for all instructors to lift conversion at near-zero cost; and a scheduling agent (Killer), sold as a Premium add-on with a reduced commission rate, creating a retention lever for high-volume instructors who have the strongest incentive to leak transactions off-platform.

 **Net margin shift:**
-Gross margin remains above 99% even under a pessimistic 3x stress test, because AI costs are immaterial relative to commission revenue.
-The real margin risk isn't inference cost — it's off-platform leakage, which the premium tier is designed to mitigate by making it cheaper to stay on WaveUp than to transact outside it.
+Free plan margin remains above 99% even under stress, since profile generation cost is immaterial.
+Premium plan margin is more sensitive to inference cost because the scheduling agent is a heavier, multi-step task — but it remains healthy because the $19 flat fee and commission revenue comfortably cover even a 3x cost increase.
+The real margin risk isn't inference cost on either plan — it's off-platform leakage, which the Premium tier is designed to mitigate.